Why Greenland shows only one rule applies in Trump’s dangerous global power-grab

 Why Trump’s chaotic pursuit of Greenland shows only one rule applies in his dangerous global power-grab

-From Greenland to Venezuela, Iran to Ukraine, Donald Trump has shaken the world and reshaped global alliances to shore up a new world order under three kings, explains word affairs editor Sam Kiley
+From Greenland to Venezuela, Iran to Ukraine, Donald Trump has shaken the world and reshaped global alliances to shore up a new world order under three kings, explains world affairs editor Sam Kiley

 Donald Trump publicly signalled that he wanted to grab Greenland for the US before he was formally installed as the 47th President.

-Now, a year into his administration, the future of the ice-clad mega-island lies at the centre of a clash between western civilizations and a potential trade war.
-But here understanding the jumble of global contradictions that Trump’s latest fetish for another country’s land can reveal there’s method, as well as outright madness, in his relations with the outside world.
+Now, a year into his administration, the future of the ice-clad mega-island lies at the centre of a clash between Western civilisations and a potential trade war.
+But here, understanding the jumble of global contradictions that Mr Trump’s latest fetish for another country’s land can reveal, there’s method, as well as outright madness, in his relations with the outside world.

 Trump has undone almost every branch of American democracy.
 In doing so, he has served the interests of America’s greatest rival, Russia, in ways that apparently make no sense and are hard to fathom.

-His national security strategy has adopted outright nonsense from the darker corners of social media saying that Europe is on the verge of civilization erasure as fact.
+His national security strategy has adopted outright nonsense from the darker corners of social media, saying that Europe is on the verge of civilisation erasure as fact.

 In doing so he has behaved as only a former KGB officer, like Vladimir Putin, could have dreamed – enfeebling Europe and undermining the military alliance the Kremlin sees as most threatening.

-This might-is-right attitude echoes Putin’s approach to his neighbours, notably Georgia and Ukraine – both of which the Russian president has invaded and ultimately wants to re-colonize.
+This might-is-right attitude echoes Putin’s approach to his neighbours, notably Georgia and Ukraine – both of which the Russian president has invaded and ultimately wants to re-colonise.

 So all very pro-Russian so far.